chaturay/serverless-artillery/README.md

 [comment]: # (For the purposes of facilitating the use of this tool in a CI/CD pipeline, if any of the acceptance tests fail to successfully complete, the process will exit with a non-zero exit code.)
 [comment]: # ()

+## Reserved Flags

+The flags `-t`, `--type`, `-f`, and `--function` are reserved for `serverless-artillery` use.
+They cannot be supplied on the command line.

+The `-t` and `--type` flags are reserved because the tool uses the script you provide it to cacluate whether an `Event` or `RequestResponse` invocation type is more appropriate.
+If that argument was supplied, a user might have an expectation-behavior mismatch.

+The `-f` and `--function` flags are reserved because a part of the value that `serverless-artillery` provides is the automated definition of the function providing load testing and thereby a necessarily strong opinion of the name that function was given.

+## Unsupported Flags

+The flag `--raw` is unsupported because, while arbitrary functions can accept strings, a string does not comprise a valid artillery script.

 ## Function Customization

 Sometimes you need to customize your load testing function.
 Sometimes occassionally becomes all the times.
 The endpoints you need to slam are in the VPC or you need to separate out various versions of the load testing function in order to maintain least privilege.
 Perhaps you really want to draw from a data payload to feed IDs into the endpoints you will be hitting.
 We welcome you to: